Regularity of multifractional moving average processes with random Hurst exponent: A multifractional Gaussian process

 The same property is established in the proof of Theorem \ref{thm:regularity-X} above, see \eqref{eqn:Ito-mBm-uniform-Holder}, which also establishes the inequality uniformly in $s,t$.
 Furthermore, \cite{Ayache2018} requires $H_t>\frac{1}{2}$ and that $H_t$ is $\eta$-Hölder continuous for some $\eta>\frac{1}{2}$.
 In contrast, we do not restrict the range of $H_t$, and our continuity assumption on $H_t$ is much weaker.
 As a result, the regularity of $X_t$ is mostly decoupled from the regularity of $H_t$.

 This finding is illustrated by Figure \ref{fig:mbm-rough}, where we depict sample paths of the classical mBm $B_t^H$ and the Itô-mBm $X_t=K_t^H$, for the same functional Hurst parameter $H_t$.
 Here, the Hurst parameter is constructed as $H_t = 0.9 + 0.05\tanh(\tilde{B}_t^{0.2})$ for a fractional Brownian motion $\tilde{B}_t^{0.2}$ with Hurst parameter $0.2$, independent of $W_t$.
 In particular, $H_t\in(0.85, 0.95)$, and $H_t$ is almost $0.2$-Hölder continuous, which is rather rough.
 The plot demonstrates that the process $X_t$ is almost $0.85$-Hölder continuous, irrespective of the roughness of $H_t$.
 In contrast, $B_t^H$ is as rough as $H_t$.
+To simulate the sample paths, the integrand of the stochastic integral has been discretized on the interval $[-10,1]$ with mesh size $10^{-5}$.
+The code used for the simulations is available as a digital supplement.

 It is natural to ask whether equality holds in \eqref{eqn:smoothness-local} and \eqref{eqn:smoothness-deterministic}.
 In order to obtain upper bounds on the Hölder smoothness of $X_t$, we study the local behavior of increments $X_{t+h}-X_t$ as $h$ tends to zero.
 For the commonly studied multifractional Brownian motion $B_t^H=B(t,H_t)$, it is known that whenever $H_t$ is a smooth deterministic function.
 This can be seen, e.g., by using that $H\mapsto B(t,H)$ is $C^\infty$ \cite{Ayache2013}.
 Hence, locally around $t$, the mBm behaves like a fractional Brownian motion with Hurst parameter $H_t$.
 Intuitively, this bounds its pointwise Hölder exponent from above by $H_t$.
 For our process $X_t$, the same scaling behavior holds, as established in the sequel.
 To this end, we need to impose further restrictions on the integral kernel $g_s(t)$, which could also be localized by a sequence of stopping times.